pokey/command-server/README.md

 Upon receiving the above, this extension would run the command `some-command-id` with argument `"some-argument"`.

+If you'd like the server to wait for the command to finish before responding, pass `waitForFinish=true`.

+If you'd like the server to wait for the command to finish and then respond with the command return value encoded as JSON, pass `expectResponse=true`.

 Note that the server is bound to `localhost`, so it will only accept commands from processes running on the same host as VSCode.